microsoft/FabricRTIWorkshop/docs/workshop.md

 ![alt text](assets/fabrta28.png)

-## Data pipeline
+## Data Factory pipeline
-In this section we will demonstrate how to use Fabric Data pipelines to copy data from our SQL DB into our Eventhouse KQL DB using batch ingest.
-This ingestion type can be a one time ingestion or can be scheduled to run periodically.
+In this section we will demonstrate how to use Fabric Data Factory pipeline to copy data from our SQL DB into our Eventhouse KQL DB via **batch** ingestion.
+This type of ingestion can be a one-time ingestion or can be scheduled to run periodically.
 ![alt text](assets/fabrta72.png)

 Create the Data Pipelines that you can run periodically to copy data to our Eventhouse DB.